Hang Clean vs Power Clean & How To Choose (& When Squat Clean Is Best)

 Overall the hang clean and power clean do work very similar muscles, but some of those muscles are targeted much more in one exercise than in the other.
 For example, thoracic extension is heightened in the power clean because of the first pull, which is completely absent in the hang clean.

-Both of these lifts are great integrations into powerbuilding programs, but those getting stronger but not bigger might want to consider one over the other to hone in on certain muscles.
+Both of these lifts are excellent additions to powerbuilding programs, but individuals focused on getting stronger but not bigger might prefer one over the other to target specific muscles more effectively.

-Still unsure what all the cleans mean?
-Check out this video for a full description of hang clean vs power cleans vs full cleans:
+If you’re still unsure what all the cleans mean, check out this video for a full description of hang clean, power cleans, and full cleans:

-Movement & Form Differences in Hang Cleans and Power Cleans
+Movement & Form Differences in Hang Cleans & Power Cleans

-Anyone in beginner powerlifting programs may be unfamiliar with the hang clean vs power clean movements and form required, so to briefly cover each, the hang clean is an exercise traditionally involving a barbell being held in a hanging position around thigh or knee level, lifted rapidly to the shoulders while the lifter bends their knees to catch and absorb the weight, then abruptly returning to a standing position.
+Anyone starting beginner powerlifting programs might not be familiar with the hang clean and power clean movements and the necessary form.
+To briefly explain, the hang clean involves lifting a barbell from a hanging position around thigh or knee level to the shoulders in a rapid motion, while the lifter bends their knees to catch and absorb the weight before quickly returning to a standing position.

 Alternately, the power clean does closely resemble the end of the hang clean, but starts out with the barbell on the floor instead of hanging and ends by catching the weight above parallel squat position, whereas in the hang clean the barbell is caught below.